joshwycuff/py-laz/docs/quick_start.md

 laz <path> [<arg1>] ... [<argN>]
 ```

-A Laz command will not run if the given path does not resolve to defined targets.
-For example, to
+A Laz command will not run if the given path does not resolve to any defined targets.
+For example,
-run a command against the dev target defined in the previous example configuration file, you would
+to run a command against the dev target defined in the previous example configuration file, you
-run something like:
+would run something like:

 ```shell
 $ laz dev echo hello